Her Majesty´s Deputy Trade Commissioner for Europe & Counsellor International Trade Germany, Department for International Trade

 Policy Fellow Alumnus, Centre for Science and Policy

 Since April 2019, Kenan has been Her Majesty´s Deputy Trade Commissioner for Europe & Counsellor International Trade Germany, at the Department for International Trade, based in Germany.

-Since January 2015, Kenan has been working as the Head of EU and International Programmes at Innovate UK where he is responsible, amongst other things, for the Newton Fund programme, the National Contact Points team and all other EU programme delivery.
+Previously, Kenan was Head of Global Portfolio, and before that Head of EU and International Programmes at Innovate UK where he was responsible, amongst other things, for the Newton Fund programme, the National Contact Points team and other programme delivery.

 Previously, he has served as Deputy Director of European Legislation at DECC, where he was the Department’s lead negotiator for the Industrial Emissions Directive.
 He was seconded to the Slovene Ministry of the Economy (during their European Presidency) as a National Expert on Energy and Climate Change, supporting the delivery of key aspects of the EU Energy Market and 2020 Energy and Climate Packages.